by Adina Scutelnicu23 June '18

 Abstract art - telling the story

-Leitmotifs behind the contemporary abstract artist painting
+Leitmotifs behind the artist creativity

 Isolation and solitude are beyond the shadow of a doubt the leitmotifs of Gheorghe Virtosu ’s oil paintings.

 “It might seem surprising, but this solitude has helped me (re) discover and most importantly synchronize time as to have it flow in my favor under any circumstances, precisely as when you can enjoy a permanent moment of freedom and a circle of trusted friends.
 All the hardships I have come across under their numberless facades throughout my life have done nothing more than to refine my love of the beautiful, love which I felt all my life, in the smallest of details.
 Thus so happened that the primary form of native talent, which I am absolutely aware of, has flowered over the years.
-I must say however that I have thoughtfully cultivated these passions, I am sustaining them and making sure to always be able to improve them,”, says the contemporary artist.
+I must say however that I have thoughtfully cultivated these passions, I am sustaining them and making sure to always be able to improve them.” - says the artist.

 Heroes and heroines in the oil paintings, art themes